hannahilea/hannahilea.github.io/blog/ensembler/src.md

 - *Instrument exchange*: Do you have an instrument that you're looking to borrow, share, sell, donate, or trade?
 We facilitate that here, as well as connecting with other pre-existing instrument resale sites

 - *Teacher connections*: Is there a specific skill you'd like to learn?
-Get matched with Ensemblers who offer either paid lessons or lesson swaps: learn to play crans from them and teach them how to cross the break on their clarinet
+Get matched with Ensemblers who offer either paid lessons or lesson swaps: learn to play crans and rolls on your flute from them and teach them how to cross the break on their clarinet

 - *Calendar integration*: Invite your Ensembler matches to play based on your mutual calendar availability